HsHs-dev/UCB-CS61C/README.md

 More on the course, resources and recordings can be found in [csdiy.wiki](https://csdiy.wiki/en/%E4%BD%93%E7%B3%BB%E7%BB%93%E6%9E%84/CS61C/)

+The Fall 2020 website with all the links to videos, discussions, labs and projects can be found [here](https://www.learncs.site/docs/curriculum-resource/cs61c/syllabus)

 ## Why learning Computer Architecture?

 I will just put this quote by [Julia Evans](https://jvns.ca/about/) as the main drive for learning: